zapier/zapier-platform/packages/cli/README-source.md

 ## Resources

 A `resource` is a representation (as a JavaScript object) of one of the REST resources of your API.
-Say you have a `/recipes` endpoint for working with recipes; you can define a recipe resource in your app that will tell Zapier how to do create, read, and search operations on that resource.
+Say you have a `/recipes` endpoint for working with recipes; you can define a recipe resource in your integration that will tell Zapier how to do create, read, and search operations on that resource.

 ```js